fredKonan/books/README.md

 Deserialized the Json file to a java object with multiple classes to retrieve only the specific value that the user need.
 Writing a test
 Framework used: Spring boot Design: MVC pattern

+## how to use the application.
+-- Make sure your have JDK install in your local development machine -- your can use your favorit editor, but I hight recommend InttelliJ community edition (because it free of charge)

 -- Run the Application using Command line interface--

 1 - clone the application on your computer and save

 2- Open a command prompt window and go to the directory where you saved the java program (books).
 Assume it's C:\.

 3- Type 'mvn compile' and press enter to compile your code.
 If there are no errors in the code, the command prompt will take you to the next line (Assumption: The path variable is set).